Department of Computer Science

 Computer Science Major (B.S.)

-The B.S. degree program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (CAC/ABET).
+The Department of Computer Science offers courses leading to a B.S. degree with a major in computer science, or a second major in computer science, or a minor in computer science.
+Our B.S. degree program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (CAC/ABET).

 A. University General Education Program (41 hours)